YiMysty/C4.5-simply-implemention/README.md

 this will work in prune tree. generate the tree with  Trainsize * DataSize data

 #####learnigsize
-determine to use how many data to get the tree.
+determine to use how many data to get the tree model.

 #####isPruendModel
 determine to use the prune model or not. it will only useful if the current pruning model is generated.